BetaNuTech/sparkle-web-client/docs/dependencies.md

 ## Store & Data

 - [Firebase SDK](https://github.com/firebase/firebase-js-sdk) this acts as our application store.
 [We do not use Redux with firebase](https://prescottprue.medium.com/react-and-firebase-without-redux-5c1b2b6a6ba1).
 [Learn more](https://firebase.google.com/)
 - [React Fire](https://github.com/FirebaseExtended/reactfire) firestore update watchers and miscellaneous firebase utilities.
+- [Dexie.js](https://github.com/dexie/Dexie.js) a minimal IndexedDB wrapper to simplify the process of working with the native API.

 ## Linting